sketch-hq/color-tokens-example/README.md

 ![example of output](project-example.png)

+## Instalation instructions

+You'll need [`yarn`](https://classic.yarnpkg.com/lang/en/docs/install/) or [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to run this project, along with renaming the `SAMPLE_tokensURL.json` file in the project to `tokens.json` and adding your tokens URL there.

+Before starting the project, you'll need to install the dependencies with either of these commands:

+- `yarn`
+- `npm i`

+To start the project in development mode, you can:

+- `yarn start`
+- `npm run start`

+And to build for production mode:

+- `yarn build`
+- `npm run build`

+This project features React with Webpack and Styled Components, using Javascript.

 ## Importing your tokens into a file

 Here's a quick example on how you can use the new Export Color Tokens feature on Sketch with your project.